S-Sanjith/ideaTweak/README.md

 -f, -f <VALUE>   Set option fn_lock to 0 (off) or 1 (on)
 -u, -u <VALUE>   Set option usb_charging to 0 (off) or 1 (on)
 -c, -c <VALUE>   Set option conservation_mode to 0 (off) or 1 (on)
+-b,              Display information about the battery
+-s,              Display current status of Conservation Mode, USB Charging and Function Lock
 -h, --help               Display this help message and exit

 For example, to enable conservation mode, use